Historical Photographs Collection

 The Province Newspaper

-By a twist of fate, we received many negatives from the late 1940s to the mid-1960s that cover various Province Newspaper photojournalists' perspectives of a growing province.
+By a twist of fate, we received many negatives from the late 1940s to the mid-1960s that cover the perspectives of a variety of photojournalists in British Columbia.
 A proportion of this collection is now available online.
 Select: Province Newspaper Collection from the dropdown Collection menu.

 The Dominion Photo Company